How to Become an Apprentice

-- take one of our Pre-Employment or Technician programs to receive technical training and the experience that an employer may be looking for.
+- take one of our Pre-Employment or Technician programs to receive apprenticeship education and the experience that an employer may be looking for.

 3. Apply to become an apprentice

 Once you have an employer, you will need to apply online with the Apprenticeship and Industry Training (AIT) website MyTradeSecrets.

 - Create your MyAlberta Digital ID.
 Your Digital ID is a unique and secure online identity to access multiple government programs and services.

 - Verify your identity with AIT.
 You will require your Alberta Student Number (ASN), found on your Alberta high school transcript or obtained through the Learner Registry.

 - For apprenticeship applications, ensure your employer has provided you with the email address of someone that has the authority to enter into the apprenticeship contact with you.

 - Make your payment online or indicate that you will pay in person at an AIT office.

 The apprenticeship application and contract is a legal agreement between you and your employer through the Alberta government.
 It will outline responsibilities for both you and your employer and covers:

 - Your commitment to completing your technical and on-the-job training requirements.

 - your employer's commitment to paying you a certain percentage of the journeyperson wage, increasing your pay as you progress through training.

-If you have taken a pre-employment, technician, diploma or other pre-apprenticeship training, you may not need to return to SAIT for a selection of your technical training.
+If you have taken a pre-employment, technician, diploma or other pre-apprenticeship training, you may not need to return to SAIT for a selection of your apprenticeship education.
 Review this with the Apprenticeship and Industry Training office as well as your employer.

 Once you have registered with Apprenticeship and Industry Training (AIT) and your employer and you have signed your contract, you will receive a record book (blue book).
 Your blue book will help you record the following: